gitlabhq/gitlabhq/doc/policy/maintenance.md

 Upgrading the major version requires more attention.
 We cannot guarantee that upgrading between major versions will be seamless.
 As previously mentioned, major versions are reserved for backwards incompatible changes.

-We recommend that you first upgrade to the latest available minor version within your major version.
+We recommend that you first upgrade to the latest available version within your major version.
 By doing this, you can address any deprecation messages that could possibly change behaviour in the next major release.

 Please see the table below for some examples: